atifahidrs/Eye_Prediction_Model/README.md

 ## Dataset

-A custom dataset was collected and prepared specifically for this project.
+A custom dataset was collected and prepared from publicly available sources, such as Kaggle and Roboflow.
 The dataset consists of two classes:

 * **Eye Images** – Images containing human eyes from various conditions, angles, and lighting environments.
 * **Non-Eye Images** – Images that do not contain human eyes, including everyday objects, scenery, animals, buildings, indoor scenes, and etc.